-When I started writing, I loved to use any alternative to “he said” I could think of: “She argued” or “He pontificated” or “She moaned” (you get the idea).
+When I was starting out as a writer, I loved to use any alternative to “he said” I could think of: “She argued” or “He pontificated” or “She moaned” (you get the idea).
 I went way overboard and it became terribly distracting for my poor readers.
 It’s much better to stick with the bland “he said.”

 Read your dialogue out loud

-If you’re bored as you read through your book, you need to edit.
+Note: If you’re bored as you read through the dialogue, you need to edit.
 Don’t worry, that’s normal!
 Even though you wrote your book, you should be just as enthralled as your readers.
 When it flows and you get sucked into the story, you know you have a winner.

-I know it sounds weird, but if you pick up the new hobby of eavesdropping, it will assist you to write good dialogue.
-Notice how people chat.
-What slang do they use?
-Take notes, observe how they interact.
-It’s very instructive!
+I know it sounds weird, but if you eavesdrop on the conversations of strangers, it will assist you to write great dialogue.

 Like your characters, even the evil ones

-If you need help with dialogue, I’d love to talk.
+If you need help to with dialogue, email me and we’ll sort it out.
 Dialogue driven stories tend to be my favorites.
-Email me and we’ll sort it out.

 Additional articles you might find helpful: